Last Ninja 3: Development and release

 Last Ninja 3's graphics were intentionally made aesthetically different from previous games in the series.
 Cale said that some of the game's enemies are "more fantasy oriented", as opposed to "a load of guys in karate gear".
 Cale further expressed that the Last Ninja 3 team "tried to create character animation that hasn't been seen in other games", with making the animations 'realistic' being a priority.
 The One expressed that the development team also prioritized walkcycle animations, with the graphic artists seeking to avoid characters 'looking like they're skating'.
 Last Ninja 3 has larger sprites than its predecessors: the protagonist's sprite is double the size of that of previous games.
 The 16-bit versions of Last Ninja 3 were programmed by Mark Dawson and Dave Collins from the game studio Eldritch the Cat.
 Despite the size of Last Ninja 3's sprites, they don't use much processor time: the game's 3D masking uses more processing power, with about 200 layers of masking per screen.
 According to Collins and Dawson, the game's 3D masking was one of the hardest aspects to code.
 Dawson primarily programmed the Atari ST version.

 In a retrospective interview in 2005, System 3's Mark Cale felt that the game was "by no means the best entry in the series", blaming the breakup of the original Last Ninja series team, stating that "when working with such talented people as John Twiddy and Hugh Riley, there was always a certain amount of magic and things just flowed.
 With some other developers, they were always trying to escape the nemesis of the past.
 I think the programmers on Ninja 3 were always trying to outdo John Twiddy, rather than make a great game.
 It wasn't as good as it should have been".

 Ports

 An MS-DOS version by Dave Collins was in development, but never released.
 Rather than using a PC running PDS for development like previous System 3 games, Last Ninja 3 was programmed on Intel 80386 PCs with SNASM boards.
 Collins & Dawson expressed that the 386 PCs & SNASM boards eased Last Ninja 3's development, and stated that they "mak[e] life far easier.
 You can look through memory on your PC and all sorts of things easily".

-Last Ninja 3 was re-released on the Virtual Console in North America in 2008, and in 2010 in Europe.
+Last Ninja 3 was re-released on the Virtual Console in Europe in 2008.
 Last Ninja 3 was pulled from the European Virtual Console storefront in 2010 due to a bug in the game which resulted in the game freezing after the first level, which was present since its release in 2008.